Whitney R. Harris World Law Institute: Gun Violence and Human Rights Project

-The Project’s Engagement with International Bodies
+Engagement with international bodies

-The Harris Institute submitted “The U.S. Gun Violence Crisis as a Violation of U.S. Obligations Under the ICCPR,” in January 2019 as part of the U.N.
-Human Rights Committee’s 2019 periodic review of the United States.
-When the Committee began its review in March 2019, it requested information from the U.S. government based upon issued highlighted by the Institute’s submission.
+The Harris Institute submitted "The U.S. Gun Violence Crisis as a Violation of U.S. Obligations Under the ICCPR", in January 2019 as part of the U.N.
+Human Rights Committee's 2019 periodic review of the United States.
+When the Committee began its review in March 2019, it requested information from the U.S. government based upon issued highlighted by the Institute's submission.

-The Harris Institute and Washington University’s Institute for Public Health co-submitted a stakeholder report to the U.N.
-Human Rights Council, for the Third Universal Periodic Review of the U.S. government’s interactions with human rights.
+The Harris Institute and Washington University's Institute for Public Health co-submitted a stakeholder report to the U.N.
+Human Rights Council, for the Third Universal Periodic Review of the U.S. government's interactions with human rights.

-In connection to this new project, the Institute was one of four members of civil society invited to present testimony before the Inter-American Commission on Human Rights during a hearing on “The Regulation of Gun Sales and Social Violence in the United States” in Bogotá, Colombia on February 27, 2018.
+In connection to this new project, the Institute was one of four members of civil society invited to present testimony before the Inter-American Commission on Human Rights during a hearing on "The Regulation of Gun Sales and Social Violence in the United States" in Bogotá, Colombia on February 27, 2018.
 The hearing highlighted that there are proven and effective measures that the U.S. government can implement to reduce the number of lives lost due to gun violence.
 An appropriate government response that takes a public health and human rights approach to this problem would reduce homicide and suicide rates in the United States, and reduce illegal gun trafficking that is rampant in the Americas.

 In November 2019, Harris Institute Fellow Madaline George presented to the Inter-American Commission on Human Rights at a hearing dedicated to the impact of gun violence upon the United States.
 The Harris Institute spoke at that hearing as part of a coalition of civil society representatives and victims of gun violence.